COMP1100-7110-2025-s2/Wed_2pm_Team_05/Documents/Iteration_2/Interview Questions for Prototype.md

 2. Would you find a custom plan for your entire degree usesful?
 Would you use it?

-3. If you could redesighn UQs public programs and courses page, would you?
+3. If you could redesign UQs public programs and courses page, would you?
 How?

 4. What do you find is the most annoying feature of the course profile?